tencentyun/intlcloud-documents/product/安全/宙斯盾安全防护/词汇表_intl.md

 This refers to China Telecom, China Unicom and China Mobile's non-BGP networks, which provide static IP resources.
 If a user in a non-BGP network wants to access the resources from another non-BGP network with which he/she is not registered with, cross-network access is required.

 ## 3 Non-BGP IPs
-One protective IP is configured for each of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
-A total of three protective IPs are configured.
+One defensive IP is configured for each of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
+A total of three defensive IPs are configured.

 ## 2 Non-BGP IPs
-One protective IP is configured for each of two of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
-A total of two protective IPs are configured.
+One defensive IP is configured for each of two of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
+A total of two defensive IPs are configured.

 ## 1 BGP + 3 Non-BPG IPs
-A total of four protective IPs are configured, out of which one for BGP network, and three for China Telecom, China Unicom and China Mobile non-BGP networks (one for each of them).
+A total of four defensive IPs are configured, out of which one for BGP network, and three for China Telecom, China Unicom and China Mobile non-BGP networks (one for each of them).

 ## 1 BGP + 2 Non-BPG IPs
-A total of three protective IPs are configured, with one for BGP network, and two for two of the three non-BGP networks (China Telecom, China Unicom and China Mobile).
+A total of three defensive IPs are configured, with one for BGP network, and two for two of the three non-BGP networks (China Telecom, China Unicom and China Mobile).

 ## Base Protection Bandwidth
 This refers to the maximum value of base protection bandwidth.
 This service is billed on a monthly or yearly basis.